 Penny Cryptos are Like Penny Stocks; That is, Risky… but Sometimes a Good Choice Anyways

 First off, there are a few types of penny cryptos.
 1. Those that have a large supply, and thus are cheap like Ripple XRP, 2.
 Those that are newly minted and currently have a low price like KIN, 3.
-Those that once traded high but have fallen to new lows.
-These types should not be viewed the same way, a solid coin with many coins like Ripple is a bit more like a blue-chip than a penny stock.
+Those that once traded high but have fallen to new lows, 4.
+Those that never took off (perhaps because they have never been listed on an exchange).
+These types should not be viewed the same way, a coin that hasn’t had a chance to do anything yet should be viewed differently than one that exists but fell from past heights or never took off.
+Meanwhile, a solid coin with a large supply like Ripple is a bit more like a blue-chip than a penny stock despite its price-tag.

 Second off, most cryptocurrencies in general are a bit like penny stocks.
 They are volatile, subject to manipulation, tend to be lower volume than blue-chip coins like Bitcoin (never-mind blue chip stocks like Coca-Cola), and also often literally cost pennies (although penny stock really just means “shares trading below $5”).